-44. The certifying body should notify the exporter or their agent when the certificate has been issued for a consignment and where appropriate be informed about the status of a certificate that is exchanged paperless.
+44. The issuing competent authority should notify the exporter or their agent when the certificate has been issued for a consignment and where appropriate be informed about the status of a certificate that is exchanged paperless.

 Presentation of original certificates